dgelessus/NAGUS/docs/uru/vault.rst

 Every entry in the vault,
 called a vault node,
 has the same :ref:`generic structure <vault_node_structure>`.
-Vault nodes are linked together in a directed graph --- each node can have any number of child nodes, and a node may have multiple parents.
+Vault nodes are linked together by parent/child relationships, called "node refs", which form a directed graph.
+Each node can have any number of child nodes, and a node may have multiple parents.

-It's possible to create cyclic node structures, but normally the vault node graph should be acyclic.
+Additionally,
+each node ref can have an owner node, which is the player node (KI number) of the avatar that created the ref.
+Not all refs have their owner set though --- in various cases, the client sets owner ID 0 instead of the proper owner.

+Node refs should never form cycles.
+According to comments in the open-sourced client code, the server is supposed to check for reference cycles and forbid adding refs that would create a cycle, but no open-source server implementation does this.
+(TODO What does Cyan's server software do?)
-(TODO How well do client and server handle reference cycles in the vault?)
+(TODO How well does the client handle reference cycles?)

 There is no single root node or entry point from which all other nodes can be reached.
 In a usual vault database,